Assassination attempts on Napoleon Bonaparte

 Historian Philip Dwyer claims Napoleon faced between 20 and 30 assassination plots during his reign over France.

 Coup of 18 Brumaire

 According to Napoleon; I offered myself to the Chamber of Five Hundred, alone, unarmed, my head uncovered….
 Instantly the daggers which menaced the deputies were raised against their defender.
 Twenty assassins rushed upon me, aiming at my breast.
 The grenadiers of the Legislative Body, whom I had left at the door of the chamber, hastily interposed between the assassins and myself.
-One of these brave grenadiers…received a thrust from a dagger, which pierced his clothes.
-They carried me off.There is doubt as to whether a dagger was raised but as such, it served to justify the coup.
+One of these brave grenadiers… received a thrust from a dagger, which pierced his clothes.
+They carried me off.There is doubt as to whether a dagger was raised as such, but it served to justify the coup.